Webull Options Trading Levels

 Pros

-- Excellent charting
+- Great charting

 - Auto-exercise toggle is very useful

-- Multiple ‘risk’ levels to choose from
+- Several ‘risk’ levels to pick from

-- Zero commission or exchange fees
+- No commission or exchange fees

 Cons